Lars Stindl: Club career

 Born in Speyer, Stindl began his career in the youth teams for TSV Wiesental and joined a similar setup at Karlsruher SC in summer 2000.
 He started his professional career with Karlsruher SC, making his first appearance on 15 March 2008 in the Bundesliga.
 He was substituted on in the 81st minute in a 1–0 defeat to Eintracht Frankfurt.
 On 29 November 2008, Stindl scored his first Bundesliga goal against Hannover 96.
 In February 2010, he announced his intention to leave Karlsruher SC.
 On 16 March 2010, his transfer to Hannover 96 was confirmed.

-On 25 March 2015 it was confirmed that Stindl would move to Borussia Mönchengladbach for the 2015–16 season.
+On 25 March 2015, it was confirmed that Stindl had signed for Borussia Mönchengladbach on a one-year contract, running for the duration of the 2015–16 season.

 On 8 August 2015, he marked his competitive debut by scoring a brace in a 4–1 win at FC St. Pauli in the first round of the 2015–16 DFB-Pokal.

-Stindl was confirmed as Gladbach's new captain on 1 August 2016 after the retirement of previous captain Martin Stranzl and the transfer of vice-captain Granit Xhaka to Arsenal.
+On 1 August 2016, Stindl was confirmed as Gladbach's new captain after the retirement of previous captain Martin Stranzl and the transfer of vice-captain Granit Xhaka to Arsenal.

 On 23 February 2017, Stindl scored a hat-trick at ACF Fiorentina's Stadio Artemio Franchi, as Borussia overturned a 3–0 aggregate deficit to qualify for the UEFA Europa League Round of 16.

-On 15 December 2020, Stindl scored a hat-trick against Eintracht Frankfurt in the Bundesliga.
+On 15 December 2020, Stindl scored another hat-trick against Eintracht Frankfurt in the Bundesliga.
 Two of the goals came after the 90th minute.

-In April 2023, Gladbach confirmed that Stindl would depart the club at the end of the 2022–23 season, after eight years, following the expiration of his contract.
+In April 2023, Gladbach announced that Stindl would depart the club at the end of the 2022–23 season when his contract would expire, having played eight years for the club and spent seven of those years as the club's captain.

-On 28 April 2023, Karlsruher SC announced that Stindl would rejoin his boyhood club at the end of the 2022–23 season.
-On 11 August 2023, he scored his first goal for the club in the first round of the DFB-Pokal against 1.
-FC Saarbrücken, nevertheless his side got knocked out of the competition.
+On 28 April 2023, Stindl's former club Karlsruher SC announced that he would rejoin when he left Gladbach, having been absent from the club for 16 years.
+On 11 August 2023, he scored his first goal for the club since returning in the first round of the DFB-Pokal against 1.
+FC Saarbrücken.
+Despite this, his side got knocked out of the competition.

-On 28 March 2024, Stindl announced that he would retire at the end of the season.
-He played in more than 430 league matches in both the first and second division of the German league pyramid.
+On 28 March 2024, Stindl announced that he would retire from football at the end of the season.
+He played in more than 430 league matches across both of the first and second division of the German league pyramids.